ameares/dbforminator/mission.md

 - [x] Write a description of the yaml file
 - [x] Write a description of the classes and interfaces.
 - [x] Create a bash script that generates the folder structure for the project, .gitignore, and empty python files.
-- [ ] Create the git repository and connect the project to git.
+- [x] Create the git repository and connect the project to git.
 - [ ] Fill in the python code for the classes and interfaces.
 - [ ] Write a requirements.txt file for all of the modules we will be requiring.
 - [ ] Write a readme.md that includes usage instructions.

-OK, so I have a folder with the folder structure and I want to add it to my git repository.
+The next task is to write app.py.
+Give me the python for app.py.
+Using logging to log errors and debug messages to the console.